asinghal/asinghal.github.io/_posts/2021-01-08-modern-software-engineering-part-2.md

 1. **Build on best-in-class programming techniques**

-    My favourite here is the [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) that was published in 1978 (yes, over 40 years ago!):
+    My favorite here is the [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) that was published in 1978 (yes, over 40 years ago!):

         * Make each program do one thing well.
 To do a new job, build afresh rather than complicate old programs by adding new "features".